lepseudo-prog/trading_bot_1.0/README.md

 # Crypto Trading Bot with ML and SMC Concepts
-This (when fnished) will be a python based trading bot using ML/DP.
+This (when fnished) will be a python based trading bot using ML.

 ## Setup instructions